Bena-Nyagah2/Offline-Online-PasteBoard/README.md

 # Offline-Online-PasteBoard

 Shared Text Rooms is a real-time collaborative messaging application that allows users to create rooms, share text messages, and communicate with others.
+It's initial purpose was to create an easier method to copy and paste text from one device to another.
 The application is designed to work in various connectivity scenarios:

 - **Online Mode:** Full real-time synchronization across all connected devices
 - **Local Network Mode:** Communication between devices on the same network